 - Can get in the head of an opponent and wear on him throughout the game.

 - Clearly values getting knockdowns (throwing an opponent down after winning an assignment) and pins (pinning an opponent on his back after winning an assignment).

 - It is obvious—based the complaining of his opponents to referees about missed holding calls and the like—that Robinson can be extremely frustrating to face.

 - Plays with maniacal effort.

-- Put on a dominant combine performance as the second-fastest of 51 offensive linemen in attendance, tying for eighth overall in bench reps and tying for 12th overall in the vertical leap.
+- Put on a dominant combine performance as the second-fastest of 51 offensive linemen in attendance, tying for eighth overall in bench reps and 12th overall in the vertical leap.

 - Operates almost exclusively out of a two-point stance in the Auburn offense, which makes it hard to evaluate how he would fare out of a three-point stance in the NFL.